Truism

-A truism is a claim that is so obvious or self-evident as to be hardly worth mentioning, except as a reminder or as a rhetorical or literary device, and is the opposite of falsism.
+A truism is a claim that is so obvious or self-evident as to be hardly worth mentioning, except as a reminder or as a rhetorical or literary device, and is the opposite of a falsism.

 In philosophy, a sentence which asserts incomplete truth conditions for a proposition may be regarded as a truism.
 An example of such a sentence would be "Under appropriate conditions, the sun rises."
 Without contextual support – a statement of what those appropriate conditions are – the sentence is true but incontestable.

 Lapalissades, such as "If he were not dead, he would still be alive", are considered to be truisms.